-Peonies…. their season is so short, but so very beautiful and sweet.
-Today I’m sharing tips to extend the life of your peony stems for days, weeks, even months!
+Their season is so short, but so very beautiful and sweet.
+Today I’m sharing tips to enjoy them for longer – and for less investment, too!

 I’ve been thinking about writing this post for years, but peony season is so short, I never seem to get to it before it’s over.
 But, it doesn’t have to be quite so short… you won’t believe one of the tricks I’m about to show you!

-That’s right… next time you think your fresh peony bouquet is starting to wilt, this little trick will save you!
+That’s right… next time you think your fresh peonies are starting to wilt, this little trick will save you!

 I love sharing my favorite floral tips with you!
 I’ve shown you how to be your own florist, how to revive wilted hydrangea, and even how to create a centerpiece of hydrangea or ranunculus.